Bull Hill (Mt. Taurus) Loop via Washburn and Cornish Trails

 Continue ahead, now climbing more gradually, and soon you’ll reach the viewless summit of Bull Hill (also known as Mt.
 Taurus).
 Here, the trail begins to follow an old carriage road that descends the northeast slope of the mountain.
 Soon, you’ll reach a T-intersection, where the trail turns sharply left (the path to the right leads to a south-facing viewpoint).
 Just beyond the intersection, the trail reaches a panoramic viewpoint from a rock outcrop on the left, with the Hudson River visible below to the left.
 The imposing ridge extending northeast from the river is Breakneck Ridge, with the Newburgh-Beacon Bridge visible through a low point in the ridge.
 To the right, you can see the fire tower on South Beacon Mountain, the highest point in the East Hudson Highlands.
 In the distance to the left, the Shawangunk Mountains -– and beyond them, the Catskills -– may be seen on a clear day.

-Continue south on the red-blazed Brook Trail, which follows a footpath along Breakneck Brook.
+Continue south on the blue-blazed Cornish Trail, which follows a footpath along Breakneck Brook.
 In another quarter of a mile, you’ll reach an intersection with the yellow-blazed Undercliff Trail, which joins briefly.
-Just ahead, the Undercliff Trail leaves to the right, crossing a bridge over the brook, but you should continue ahead along the red-blazed Brook Trail, which follows an eroded carriage road along the brook.
+Just ahead, the Undercliff Trail leaves to the right, crossing a bridge over the brook, but you should continue ahead along the blue-blazed Cornish Trail, which follows an eroded carriage road along the brook.

-After passing a small abandoned concrete building and an old concrete dam on the right, you’ll come to a fork.
-Bear left here onto the blue-blazed Cornish Trail, which follows an old road through the former estate of Edward G. Cornish, who served as Chairman of the Board of the National Lead Company.
+After passing a small abandoned concrete building and an old concrete dam on the right, you’ll come to a fork, where the red-blazed Brook Trail begins on the right.
+Bear left here and continue along the blue-blazed Cornish Trail, which follows an old road through the former estate of Edward G. Cornish, who served as Chairman of the Board of the National Lead Company.